joshburgess/elm-assist/README.md

 # elm-assist

 Fast Elm tooling without the Node.js and Elm runtime overhead.
 Includes a linter covering the popular elm-review rule packages, dead code detection, dependency graph analysis, automated refactoring, semantic code search, an interactive TUI dashboard, and an LSP server for any editor.
-Everything ships as single native Rust binaries.
+Everything ships as standalone native Rust binaries.

 Built on [elm-ast](https://crates.io/crates/elm-ast), a complete Elm 0.19.1 parser with 100% parse/round-trip/idempotency on 291 real-world files from 50 packages.